capr/luapower-work/terra/tr.md

 a variety of different languages, and many languages may be written in more than one script.

+In tr, the script is auto-detected from the Unicode General Category class of each character and the language is auto-detected from the script property of each character.
+The script and language can also be specified as span attributes.

 ## Shaper

 In HarfBuzz, a shaper is a handler for a specific script-shaping model.